epage/range_bounds_example/scalar-range-bounds.md

   - Conflicts with impl for different range types
   - Clutters docs for unrelated types
   - Developers might unintentionally make too magical / permissive of APIs
+- `impl RangeBounds` for `Ord`
+  - Blanket impls for existing traits is considered a breaking change because people might be implementing them.
 - `impl RangeBounds` for `Step`
+  - Blanket impls for existing traits is considered a breaking change because people might be implementing them.
   - `Step` is required for iterating on a range, so indicative of range-related type
   - `Step` is nightly-only, not allowing crate-authors to opt-in
   - Mapping `N` to `N..=N` assumes `N` is `Eq` but `Step` doesn't guarantee that
   - Might over constrain, there might be types that work with `RangeBounds` but not `Step`
 - `impl RangeBounds` for `PartialOrd`
+  - Blanket impls for existing traits is considered a breaking change because people might be implementing them.
   - Mapping `N` to `N..=N` assumes full equality (`Eq`) rather than partial
 - `impl RangeBounds` for `Eq`
+  - Blanket impls for existing traits is considered a breaking change because people might be implementing them.
   - `Eq` makes sense for `N` for not as a range-type as whole
 - Use `From`
   - For each range type, add `impl<'r, T> From<&'r Range> for (Bound<&'r T>, Bound<&'r T>)`